nss-evening-cohort-16/targaryen-quiktrippin/README.md

 ```

 ## About the Users
-* QuikTrip is one of the best gas stations on the planet and as a dev we've been asked to help the Account Manager and their department.
+* QuikTrip is one of the best gas stations on the planet and as developers, we've been asked to help the Account Manager and their department.
 It's becoming a hard task to keep track of the sales from the various regions and they need their district managers to enter their store sales and all employees information and individual sales.

 ## Features: